-Don't let the copy be the weak link in your DM marketing investment.
-My copy is trusted by among the world's most successful direct marketers to work hard and bring in profits.
-My copywriting-related articles have been published in DM News and Response Magazine.
-I have been a featured speaker at the Annual DMA Conference and DM Days New York, and have taught Direct Marketing classes at Cleveland State University.
+Don't let your underperforming copy and wrong messaging be the weak link in your marketing investment.
+My direct marketing copy is trusted by the world's most successful businesses to work hard and bring in profits and leads.

-From Amsterdam to Russia, I am trusted by powerful direct marketers around the world who rely on top level DM writers.
-My track record includes soaring response for hundreds of mailers.
-My copywriting has made untold millions of dollars in extra profits for direct response companies big and small.
+From Fortune 500s to small start ups … My track record includes soaring response for over 900 companies.
+And my copywriting and marketing help has made untold millions of dollars in extra profits for direct response.
 I will personally write and design your project!

-To get a profitable response in today's over-cluttered mailboxes and media, you need fresh IDEAS and exciting copy by a writer who knows how to craft an emotionally-driven message that speaks directly to your prospects.
-Nothing less will get the results you need.
+To get a profitable response in today's over-cluttered mailboxes and inboxes, you need fresh IDEAS and exciting copy from an experienced copywriter who knows how to craft an emotionally-driven message that speaks directly to your prospects.
+Nothing less will get the results you need and make you money.

 I only believe in copy that elicits response and profits for you.
-Copy has to work hard, ask for a desired action and ultimately make you, the client, money.
-While I can help with lists, design, printing, finding a mail house and more.
-I am a Direct Marketing copy expert.
-That's all I focus on.
+Copy MUST work hard, ask for a desired action and ultimately make you, the client, money.
+While I can help with lists/data, trouble-shooting, design, printing, traffic sources and more.
+I am a Direct Marketing copy and messaging expert.
+That's what my focus is on.

 When you receive my copy, if you want anything changed, I'll do it at no additional charge.
 Your complete satisfaction is crucial to me -- I want your long-term business.
 I want to become friends, which is the case with most of my clients.

-From start ups to Fortune 500s, I have written copy for many of the most successful direct marketers in the world and tested nearly every detail with them.
-My valuable cosultation is FREE!
+From start ups to Fortune 500s, I have written copy for hundreds of the most successful web and mail direct marketers in the world, and tested nearly every detail with them.
+My valuable consultation is FREE!
 That's right, you will receive the benefit of my multi-million dollar knowledge at no extra charge when you hire me.

-Unlike many top writers who specialize in sweeps, Biz Opp, B to B or health, I have done it all.
-And to a very deep degree.
-If you read my client list, you will see I have written for most of the top players in each category.
+Unlike many top writers who specialize in just one area, I have literally done it all.
+You name it, I’ve sold it.
+If you read my partial client list, you will see I have written for most of the top players in any category.
 There is nothing I can't do.
 Or any area I am not comfortable with.

 Many of the top DM writers simply take your project and give it to another (junior) writer.
 I will never do that!
-And because I don't have to share the fee with another writer, my fees are 10% to 15% lower than most.
+And because I don't have to share the fee with another writer, my fees are slightly lower than most top writers.
 You'll never have to guess at what you are getting in return.
-Simply, if you pay for me, you get me!
+It’s this simple, if you pay for me, you get me!